Jerzy Urban: Personal life and political beliefs

 Urban married three times.
 He had one daughter.
 He described himself as an atheist, and frequently criticised organised religion, especially the Roman Catholic Church in Poland.

-He was a staunch communist throughout his life; he described the Solidarność movement as the "worst thing to happen to Poland" and maintained this stance even after the fall of communism.
+He was a dedicated socialist throughout his life; describing the Solidarność movement as the "worst thing to happen to Poland" and maintained this stance even after Polish government was overthrown during 1989 revolutions.

 Legacy

-He is remembered as an intelligent, skillful writer and satirist, as well as successful owner and editor-in-chief, however he remains a widely negatively received figure with a scandalous reputation.
+He is remembered as an intelligent, skillful writer and satirist, as well as successful owner and editor-in-chief, however he remains a widely negatively received figure with a troubled reputation.

-His close friendship and support of General Jaruzelski and the decision to impose martial law in 1981, as well as his criticism, often using profanities, of Lech Wałęsa, Solidarność, John Paul II and Father Jerzy Popiełuszko – all highly revered in Poland – made him a widely disliked figure, more so after Popiełuszko's assassination.
+His close friendship and support of General Jaruzelski and the decision to impose martial law in 1981, as well as his criticism, often using profanities, of Lech Wałęsa, Solidarność, John Paul II and Father Jerzy Popiełuszko – all highly revered in Poland – made him a widely commented figure, more so after death of Popiełuszko.
 However his unremitting stances, uncompromising satire and journalistic abilities were widely acclaimed, leaving behind a complex legacy.